 Student Volunteer Manager

 Carolyn Klinger is a technical writer and Confluence administrator at the Frederick National Laboratory for Cancer Research.
-She is a Fellow of the Society for Technical Communication and Certified Professional Technical Communicator.
+She is an STC Fellow of and a Certified Professional Technical Communicator.

 New Attendee Experience